tonderio/tonder-sdk/README.md

 - **metadata**: Object for including any additional information about the transaction.
 This can be used for internal references or tracking.

-- **card**: (for LiteCheckout) Object containing card information.
+- **card**: (for LiteInlineCheckout) Object containing card information.
 This is used differently depending on whether it's a new card or a saved card:

   - For a new card: Include `card_number`, `cvv`, `expiration_month`, `expiration_year`, and `cardholder_name`.
   - For a saved card: Include only the `skyflow_id` of the saved card.
   - This is only used when not paying with a payment_method.

-- **payment_method**: (for LiteCheckout) String indicating the alternative payment method to be used (e.g., "Spei").
+- **payment_method**: (for LiteInlineCheckout) String indicating the alternative payment method to be used (e.g., "Spei").
 This is only used when not paying with a card.

-Note: The exact fields required may vary depending on whether you're using InlineCheckout or LiteCheckout, and the specific payment method being used.
+Note: The exact fields required may vary depending on whether you're using InlineCheckout or LiteInlineCheckout, and the specific payment method being used.

 ```javascript
 const paymentData = {